graydon/ivy-notes/markdown/further info.md

-There's a wealth of additional information to read in and around IVy:
+There's a wealth of additional information to read in and around Ivy:

 ## YouTube talks: